 If it’s not obvious by now, it’s time to get clear on the concept that your blog should be the centerpiece of your content marketing strategy.

 Today’s online best practices prove that if you consistently add new content to your blog, its real value (beyond just SEO) increases exponentially over time.

-However, if you’re approaching your blog with a “publish it and forget it” attitude, that’s so history.
+However, if you’re approaching your blog with a “publish it and forget it” attitude, that’s so over.
 Your #1 job should be to get your content seen and shared.
-Because the time and resource investments that you make demand that you spread the word as far and wide as possible about the expensive assets that you create.
+Because the time and resource investments that you make demand spreading the word as far and wide as possible about the expensive assets that you create.

 To that end, this shortlist of tips should help you extend the reach of your blog content.